otomad/OtomadHelper/README.md

 ### Terms of Use
 1. Respect the rights and interests of authors when creating with non-self-made MIDI/source.
-2. With this script, users need to satisfy certain ability to create Otomad/YTPMV.
+2. Using this script requires some creative abilities from the users.
 This script should and should only be used to assist in creations.
-Do not rely solely on this script to generate works or learn to creating Otomad/YTPMV as a beginner.
+Do not rely solely on this script to generate productions or learn to creating Otomad/YTPMV as a beginner.
 Listen, don't make Otomidi!

 ### Permissions
 If you use this script, the script will use the following permissions.